This is the detailed production setup. If you just want to try out our software, try our vagrant virtual demo.

 #OSD (Storage) Nodes

-Memory Requirement for each storage is min 6 GB, optimal 8 GB per disk.
-If you build a 12x 14 TB Storage, you should add at least 96 GB or 128 GB of Ram.
+Memory Requirement for each storage is min 6 GB, better 8 GB per disk.
+If you build a 12x 14 TB Storage, you should add at least 128 GB of Ram.
 When your servers are running, you might see the memory not actively being used, but believe us, you need it during recovery and Linux uses free RAM for caching and therefore speed purposes.